-In 2019, Home Forward will fund three tenant-based local, non-traditional programs.
+In 2020, Home Forward will fund three tenant-based local, non-traditional programs.
 These three programs are administered by two partner agencies.

-- Two of these tenant-based programs utilize waiting lists.
-These programs are for families with children at Alder School and at Earl Boyles Elementary School.
-These programs receive referrals to the waitlist during the school year. - The third tenant-based program, Economic Opportunity Program, does not utilize a waiting list.
+• The third tenant-based program, Economic Opportunity Program, does not utilize a waiting list.
 Rather, when funding becomes available, the STRA agency begins accepting referrals from their partner agency, Worksystems, until the available funding is obligated.